marono/CodingChallenge/paymentsense-coding-challenge-website-react/Remarks.md

 * As I was running out of time I've only included one set of tests for the selectors / epics and those are in the HealthStatus module.

-* <CountriesList /> has a full set of tests.

-* Didn't paging validation on the server side, my favourite approach would be FluentValidator
+* Didn't add paging validation on the server side, my favourite approach would be FluentValidator.
+Also there's no vlaidation for the country details.

-* Had to add `aphrodite` to the UI just because the paging component uses class names, initially worked with inline styling as it was faster.
+* Should implement request cancellation when user navigates somewhere else and a a countries/country details load is already in progress.